Chemistry

 CHGN699.
 INDEPENDENT STUDY.
 0.5-6 Semester Hr.

-(I, II, S) Individual research or special problem projects supervised by a faculty member, also, when a student and instructor agree on a subject matter, content, and credit hours.
-Prerequisite: ?Independent Study? form must be completed and submitted to the Registrar.
+(I, II, S) Individual research, special problem projects, or internship supervised by a Chemistry faculty member, with student and instructor agreeing on a subject matter, content, deliverables, and credit hours.
 Variable credit: 0.5 to 6 credit hours.
 Repeatable for credit under different topics/experience and maximums vary by department.
 Contact the Department for credit limits toward the degree.

 View Course Learning Outcomes